egonw/SARS-CoV-2-Queries/docs/sarscov2.md

 ### Variants

-Two variants of the virus genome made it into the international news: a Danish variant and a South-England variant:
+Two variants of the virus genome made it into the international news: a Danish variant, a South-African variant, and a South-England variant.
+It must be noted that many variations are known and the following variants are listed because they have been discussed in newspapers:

 <table>
   <tr>